 This obstacle avoidance system is activated in all Intelligent Flight Mode including all ActiveTrack modes, TapFly and Terrain Follow.
 It is also available during automatic Return to Home, so that the Mavic can easily make its way back without bumping into anything in its path.

-Mavic With Collision Avoidance
+Mavic Pro With Collision Avoidance

 The Mavic uses 4 Vision Sensors which sees in front and below whether you are on a cliff or in a forest.
 These vision sensors also work indoors giving it the smoothest flying and hovering of any drone to date.

-Mavic Autopilot Modes
+Mavic Pro Autopilot Modes